njmittet/kafka-workshop/README.md

 A `docker-compose` project that exposes Apache Kafka on port 9092 and provides a wrapper configuration around the [edenhill/kcat](https://github.com/edenhill/kcat) Docker image.

+This repository is created for a [miles.no](https://www.miles.no) Kafka Workshop, but should be valuable for everyone that wants to check out Apache Kafka.

 ## Requirements

 For the instructions in this repo to work, you will need: